charitos-petros/smargs/README.md

 ## Errors
 Execute() function can return errors:
-- odd number of arguments: Odd number of arguments given \
+- odd number of arguments: Odd number of arguments is given \
     For example:
     ```bash
     ./example -flag1